How commission works | Save on commission | Kansas housing market | Best low commission companies | Methodology

 Who pays realtor fees in Kansas?

 In Kansas, home sellers pay real estate commission fees out of the final sale proceeds for both agents involved in a deal.
+Offering to pay for the buyer's agent's commission is an incentive for agents to show your home to their clients.

 Tips for negotiating realtor commission in Kansas